scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

-such as the wheel format for distributing binary platform dependent Python packages and the manylinux specification and docker image had that allowed a single compiled wheel to target many distributions of Linux, but there still were many challenges to making a library redistrubtable on all platforms.
+such as the wheel format for distributing binary platform dependent Python packages and the manylinux specification and docker image had that allowed a single compiled wheel to target many distributions of Linux, but there still were many challenges to making a library redistributable on all platforms.

 The boost-histogram library only depended on header-only components of the Boost libraries, and the header-only pybind11 package, so it was able to avoid